script-box/assets/common/BASIC_GIT_WORKFLOW.md

 ## Continuous Integration

-For Continuous Integration to work, a secret named `NPM_TOKEN` must be added to the repository.
+For Continuous Integration to publish to [npm](https://www.npmjs.com/), a secret named `NPM_TOKEN` must be added to the repository.

-A token can be obtained by logging in to [NPM](https://www.npmjs.com/) and choosing 'Access Tokens' from the avatar drop down.
+A token can be obtained by logging in to [npm](https://www.npmjs.com/) and choosing 'Access Tokens' from the avatar drop down.

 ## Contributor